 Video lighting is everything in the home studio.
 Without it, the frame will be unattractive and flat.
-Three-point setup is common and standard.
+Three-point setup is common and standard to set up lights for video studio.
 You can make it a homemade studio lighting for video by following the steps below.

 Set up home studio video lighting with a standing light and 2 lamps

 Professional photographers typically use a three-point lighting setup in the studio.
 It entails positioning one light above and behind your subject, as well as two lights on either side of the camera.
-You can use two desk lamps with LED or CFL bulbs and a standing light to create a three-point arrangement.
+You can use two desk lamps with LED or CFL bulbs and a standing light to set up light for streaming.

 - Backlight: Position your standing light above and behind the subject.